Self-supervised ECG Representation Learning for Emotion Recognition: Experiments

 \subsubsection{WESAD}

 The dataset for WEarable Stress and Affect Detection (WESAD) contains ECG data from $17$ participants.
 A RespiBAN Professional \cite{respiban} sensors were used to collect ECG at a sampling rate of $700$ Hz.
 The goal was to study four different affective states namely neutral, stressed, amused, and meditated.
 To perform this study, four different test scenarios were created.
 First, $20$ minutes of neutral data were collected, during which participants were asked to do \textit{normal} activities such as reading a magazine and sitting/standing at a table.
 During the \textit{amusement} scenario, participants watched $11$ funny video clips for a total length of $392$ seconds.
 Next, participants went through public speaking and arithmetic tasks for a total of $10$ minutes as part of the \textit{stress} scenario.
 Finally, participants went through a guided \textit{meditation} session of $7$ minutes in duration.
+Upon completion of each trial, the ground truth labels for the affect states were collected using the Positive and Negative Affect Schedule (PANAS) scheme \cite{watson1988development}.